rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 In this part of the tutorials method section Ordinary Least Squares (OLS), Global Moran's I (using result from OLS) and Global Weighted Regression models will be conducted.
 These statistical tests will determine if, at a global scale across BC, the temperature variable is able to explain the variability in the density of fires during the 2021 summer months.

 #### Ordinary Least Squares
-Ordinary least squares (OLS) determines if temperature explains fire spatial variability by modeling the relationship between the independent variable, temperature and dependent variable, wildfire occurrence across BC.
-It does this by minimizing the squared differences between observed wildfire variability and predictions based on temperature by fitting a linear model to the data (Majka, 2024).
-Using the proportion of variance in the dependent variable accounted for by the independent variable, the model can determine how much of the variation in wildfire spatial variability is explained by temperature (Majka, 2024).
+Ordinary Least Squares (OLS) regression determines whether temperature explains wildfire spatial variability by modeling the relationship between the independent variable (temperature) and the dependent variable (fire) across BC.
+It does so by minimizing the squared differences between observed fire occurrence and the values predicted based on temperature, fitting a linear model to the data (Majka, 2024).
+The model evaluates how much of the variation in wildfire occurrence is explained by temperature using the proportion of variance accounted for by the independent variable.
+The higher the R squared value the more influence temperature has on fire spatial variability (Majka, 2024).
 The slope of the model determines if there is a positive, negative or negligable relationship between the variables.
 If the slope is positive it means that  temperature strongly influences the spatial distribution of wildfires (Majka, 2024).
-If the slope is negative wildfire locations will not be determined by temperature (Majka, 2024).
+A negative slope indicates an inverse relationship, where an increase in temperature would result in less fire occurrence (Majka, 2024).
+A slope of approxinatley zero suggests no relationship between the variables (Majka, 2024).

-To determine this relationship the following coding can be conducted.
+This tutorial will now demonstrate how to calculate the residuals using OLS regression and then plot them on a map for visualization.

 First we will read in the final data shapefile created during the combination of temperature and fire data.
 ```{r OLS, echo=TRUE, eval=TRUE, warning=FALSE}